zplayads/API-Document-for-publishers/check_list_en.md

 - [CLICK HERE](AppStore) to see code sample how to open built-in AppStore.

-d. listen to Close Event and execute
+d.
+Listen to Close Event and execute

 - `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handlePlayablePageMessage:`